FY 2014 CHP Will OPEN In Mid- to late May.

-Under FY 2013 CHP, new hire officer positions are not required to be military veterans, as under FY 2012 CHP.
-However, as the COPS Office supports the Attorney General's commitment to hiring military veterans whenever possible, applicants who committed to hiring or rehiring at least one military veteran under CHP received additional consideration for FY 2013 CHP funding.
-As in FY 2012, a military veteran hire must have served on active duty for a period of at least 180 days, any part of which occurred on or after September 11, 2001.
-152 agencies received funding to hire or rehire at least one military veteran using CHP funding, for a total of 336 veterans.
+The COPS Office supports the Attorney General's commitment to hiring military veterans whenever possible.
+Applicants who commit to hiring or rehiring at least one military veteran under CHP will receive additional consideration for CHP funding.
+As in previous years, a military veteran hire must have served on active duty for a period of at least 180 days, any part of which occurred on or after September 11, 2001, and has been discharged or released from active duty in the armed forces under honorable conditions.

 Please use the following materials to familiarize yourself with the application, and to gather information needed to complete your application when the solicitation opens.
 Agencies wishing to apply for FY 2014 CHP funding will be required to submit an application electronically through the COPS Office Online Application System when the program opens in mid- to late May.

 |COPS FY2014 Application Guide: COPS Hiring Program (CHP)|